MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_EMPTY_MNXREF**

-* The original equation was converted into an EMPTY equation, _i.e._ ` = `
+* The original equation was converted into an EMPTY equation, _i.e._ ` = `.
 * It is an acid-base reaction and/or a tautomerization.
 * The identifier of this reaction is registered in MNXref as an EMPTY reaction.
-* _Suggested model improvement_: empty reactions should be removed, after merging the implied metabolites (see CHEM_MNET_MERGE code)
+* _Suggested model improvement_: empty reactions should be removed, after merging the implied metabolites (see CHEM_MNET_MERGE code).

 **REAC_EMPTY_UNKNOWN**

-* The original equation was converted into an EMPTY equation, _i.e._ ` = `
+* The original equation was converted into an EMPTY equation, _i.e._ ` = `.
-* The identifier of this reaction is NOT registered in MNXref as an EMPTY reaction
+* The identifier of this reaction is NOT registered in MNXref as an EMPTY reaction.
 * _Suggested model improvement_:
 	* Best case scenario: it is an acid-base reaction and/or a tautomerization, the metabolites should be merged and the reaction removed.
 	* Worst case scenario: all reactants are lost because of mapping errors, fix the chemistry of the original metabolites, to preserve the reaction in the model.